uchicago-cs/mpcs52030/website/projects.rst

 Notes:

 - You do not have to implement the "Advanced Scheduler" section of this project.
+- Make sure you use :download:`our design document template <threads.tmpl>` (not the one linked from the Pintos documentation).

 Project 2: User Programs
 ~~~~~~~~~~~~~~~~~~~~~~~~